 Jerusalem Old City Markets

-Weave your way through the markets within the walls of Old City where different merchants sell anything from spices to textiles and trinkets.
+Weave your way through the markets within the walls of Jerusalem Old City.
+This is where different merchants sell anything from spices to textiles and trinkets.
 You’ll find anything and everything from silly novelty t-shirts, delicious snacks, to antiques.
 We found the markets to be fascinating and took a tour with a local guide to some of the different craftsmen throughout the interior of Jerusalem Old City.

 Our favorite stop would have to be the charismatic and photogenic textile merchant, Bilal Abu Khalaf, who is famous for having some of the rarest, intricate, and expensive fabrics in the world and clothing all three major religions inside the city walls, Jews, Christians, and Muslims.
 He’s even clothed Pope Benedict XVI.

-We never thought textiles could be so interesting, but we could have listened to Khalaf talk about and show us his rare fabrics all day.
+We never thought textiles could be so interesting.
+However, we could have listened to Khalaf talk about and show us his rare fabrics all day.

 Did you know some people experience “Jerusalem Syndrome,” after their visit?
 Don’t know what that is?
 Check out this post by Supernatural Travel who explains it well.